 Q - I have contacted technical support, what can I expect for resolution?

 A - Prometric's technical support agents will work with you to troubleshoot your individual and unique problem.
 Steps they may take as part of the resolution will vary depending upon issue.
 This may include asking you to reboot your machine, and in some cases, it is necessary for them to see what you are experiencing on screen.
-This will help expedite your resolution and get you back to your exam as quick as possible.
+This will help expedite your resolution and get you back to your exam as quickly as possible.

 Q - Where can I take my exam?

 A - When it is time for your scheduled exam, find a quiet, private, walled room with a closed door, and without distractions.
 Once the exam begins, you are not permitted to talk, stand, or move from your seat.
 Wall art, posters, and whiteboards will be inspected.
-Also, no one else and no pets are permitted in the room with you while you are testing.
-During the check-in process after you have submitted all required photos, the proctor may ask to see your environment, including the walls, floor space, and the desktop.
+Also, no one else and no pets is permitted in the room with you while you are testing.
+During the check-in process after you have submitted all required photos, the proctor may ask to see your environment, including the walls, floor space, and desktop.
 Additional monitors and computers must be unplugged and must be turned off.
 You must agree to this scan or you will not be permitted to proceed further or to take the exam.

 Q - What devices do I need for online proctor testing?